gchure/phd/src/chapter_07/section_03_DNA_epRA_inference.md

 have a mean very close to the ground truth value, but have an incredibly narrow distribution/spread such that it does not overlap with the ground-truth.
-Only comparing the mean value to the ground truth would suggest that the inference "worked".
+Only comparing the mean value to the ground truth would suggest that the inference "worked."
 However with a small standard deviation generates a very large $z$-score, telling us that something has gone awry.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If our inferential model is behaving properly, the width of the